camunda/docker-camunda-bpm-platform/README.md

 - self-contained, does not load any db drivers from the internet on startup
 - non-privilgied execution to support kubernetes/openshift deployments
 - all persistent data in the `/data` directory
+- wait_for_it to wait for the db to be ready before starting

 ## Build Args